Home

 1/ Background:

-Campylobacter jejuni is the leading cause of endemic and traveler's gastroenteritis.
+Campylobacter jejuni is the leading cause of endemic and traveler's bacterial gastroenteritis.
 It has also recently been linked to the development of intestinal cancers.
 The endemic character of C. jejuni infections in developing countries, together with the high incidence of C. jejuni associated traveler's disease cases, and the emergence of antibiotic resistant clinical isolates of C. jejuni emphasize the need for the discovery of new potential therapeutic targets.
 However, this will require a better understanding of the virulence factors of this organism and of their specific roles during host infection and colonization.

 Helicobacter pylori was only discovered in the early eighties by Warren and Marshall, who received the 2005 Physiology and Medicine Nobel Prize.
 Since then, H. pylori has been shown to be responsible for gastric ulcers and cancers.
 It is present chronically in 70-90% of the population in developing countries but its mode of transmission and its potential initial reservoir are not known.
 This organism is very well adapted to the hostile environment of the human stomach in which it thrives.
 Although numerous virulence factors have been identified, the pathogenesis of H. pylori is still far from fully understood.
 Additional factors that control the high stringency of host specificity and that could be critical for host colonization have yet to be identified and characterized.